-I am happy to announce BittBox’s first set of Photoshop Brushes (Free).
+Here is a nice set of Photoshop Brushes from BittBox.
 I'm constantly going back and forth between Illustrator and Photoshop in my projects, and I'm starting to pretty much make everything from scratch.
 I often have trouble finding brushes that are big enough for what I'm doing, so I just made my own.
-The smallest Brush in this set is 1989px!
+The smallest brush in this set is 1989px!
 I was limited by CS2 to 2500 pixels, so that is as big as they get.
 The set contains 18 brushes.
 Download below:

 Here is a screenshot of the brush set:

 - Copy the file (BB_watercolor.abr) to your Photoshop/Presets/Brushes folder.

 - In your Photoshop Brushes palette, click on the arrow in the upper right and click on “Load Brushes.”

 - Navigate until you find the file and load it (Photoshop/Presets/Brushes/BB_watercolor.abr )